Steady 3d (SLF - Selafin)#

 and IMPLICITATION FOR VELOCITIES

-) should be set between 0.55 and 0.60 (default is 0.55 since TELEMAC v8p1) and can be considered as a degree of implicitation.
+) should be set between 0.55 and 0.60 (default is 0.55 since v8p1) and can be considered as a degree of implicitation.
 IMPLICITATION FOR DIFFUSION

 is set to 1.0